Ancient Indian Secrets to be an Excellent Student!

 “Yes, it is in Sanskrit.”

 “Sounds interesting.
 Can you explain it in English?
-I have four children – I want them to follow value based education…”
+I have four children – I want them to follow value-based education…”

 “Yes, crows have better eyesight than humans.
 These birds are famed for their intelligence.
 Crow’s brain is the size of a human thumb, huge relative to its body, putting their intelligence on par with primates and allowing them to solve complex problems,” Adam said.

 “Great.
 I was talking about its vision.
 Crows have a very wide binocular field of vision and a straight bill which together enable them to position their tools with the high accuracy that is necessary for finding food hidden in otherwise inaccessible places.
-So our ancestors said that a student needs to look at things rather than just seeing it.
+So our ancestors said that a student needs to look at things rather than just seeing them.
 Open your eyes; you can see opportunities to learn from each and everything.”
+I also told her about Dattatreya who acknowledged 24 Gurus in his life – ranging from animals like snake, deer, fish to humans.

 “Okay and the second one?”